netdata/netdata/web/server/README.md

 ### Select TLS version

-Beginning with version 1.21, you can also specify the TLS version and the ciphers that you want to use:
+Beginning with version 1.21, specify the TLS version and the ciphers that you want to use:

 ```conf
 [web]